-Include: Contract/certificate forms, riders, supplementary contracts, applications, etc., rate books, instruction manuals, punch-cards, house organs, and all other printed material which is not required to be included in any other expense classification.
+Include: Contract/certificate forms, riders, supplementary contracts, applications, etc., rate books, instruction manuals, house organs (in-house periodical or employee periodical), and all other printed material which is not required to be included in any other expense classification.

 Office supplies.